TheNetworkGuy/netbox-zabbix-sync/README.md

 Make sure that the Zabbix user has proper permissions to create hosts.
 The hostgroups are in a nested format.
 This means that proper permissions only need to be applied to the site name hostgroup and cascaded to any child hostgroups.

+If you want to customize the host groups you can set the ZABBIX_HG_SPEC environment variable.

+The following fields are currently supported:
+* cluster
+* device_type
+* location
+* manufacturer
+* platform
+* rack
+* role
+* site
+* tenant

+If a value is not set on the host for a specified value it is filled in with 'Unknown' (only really applicable if you use -H to automatically create the host group) and an error message is displayed on the script output.

 ### Netbox settings
 #### Custom fields